artefactual/atom-docs/admin-manual/installation/upgrading.rst

 Restore configuration changes
 =============================

-If you made any change to the old AtoM instace configuration files, like setting a custom session timeout or a Google Analitycs API key, make sure to bring those changes to the new instance if you want to keep them.
+If you made any change to the old AtoM instance configuration files, like setting a custom session timeout or a Google Analytics API key, make sure to bring those changes to the new instance if you want to keep them.

 .. _upgrading-migrate-translations: